 Also called the nectar of Aphrodite, honey is one of the most seductive foods in the world, not to mention one of the world’s best-known aphrodisiac foods.
-Sticky, viscous, deliciously sweet, it is as much a sensual experience as it is a delicious indulgence.
+Sticky, viscous, and deliciously sweet, it is as much a sensual experience as it is a delicious indulgence.
 So if you’re wondering is honey aphrodisiac?
 The answer should be clear.

 Even in manufacturing, honey’s lore is pure romance.
-Culled by honeybees, it is created from the nectar of flowers.
-As such, it is an emblem of sexual ripeness.
+Created by honeybees, it is a product of the nectar of flowers.
+And for this reason, it is considered an emblem of sexual ripeness.
+However, honey experts will tell you that the best thing about this liquid gold is the number of varieties.

 What do I mean?
 Not all honey looks or tastes like the stuff in the bear-shaped bottle.
 In fact, experts say that there are as many variations of honey as there are styles of wine.
 (Here’s an interactive map with honeys by type.)